-While officials are contracted to perform services by schools and the NJ-SIAA, their function is by definition independent.
+While officials are contracted to perform services by schools and the NJSIAA, their function is by definition independent.
 The officials have complete control of the contests they officiate.
-To that extent the following GENERAL RELEASE is presented for signature by each official working NJSIAA tournament contests.
+To that extent the following GENERAL RELEASE (see sample below) is presented for signature by each official working NJSIAA tournament contests.
 (See page 2.
 IV)